D.3. XML Limits and Conformance to SQL/XML

 xAS b NULL ON EMPTY);

-In this release, PostgreSQL will accept
+PostgreSQL will accept

 BY REF in an

-construct, but will ignore it.
+construct, but it ignores them.
 The

 xml data type holds